0chain/0chain/README.md

 $ ./docker.local/bin/sync_clock.sh
 ```

+## Configuring the nodes
+1) Use ./docker.local/config/0chain.yaml to configure the blockchain properties.
+The default options are setup for running the blockchain fast in development.

+1.1) If you want the logs to appear on the console - change logging.console from false to true

+1.2) If you want the debug statements in the logs to appear - change logging.level from 'info' to 'debug'

+1.3) If you want to change the block size, set the value of server_chain.block.size

+1.4) If you want to adjust the network relay time, set the value of server_chain.network.relay_time

+## Starting the nodes
-3) Starting the nodes.
+1) Starting the nodes.
 On each of the miner terminals use the commands (note the .. at the beginning.
 This is because, these commands are run from within the docker.local/<miner/sharder|i> directories and the bin is one level above relative to these directories)

 On the sharder terminal, use
 ```